practiced what are called participatory, open, or interactive

 However, He did intend that they be orderly.
 If

-mature should seek to restore order as quickly and discreetly as
+spiritually mature should seek to restore order as quickly and

-to speak: “The spirits of the prophets are subject to the
+“The spirits of the prophets are subject to the control of the

-otherwise orderly and edifying church meeting, then the urge to do so does
+orderly and edifying church meeting, then the urge to do so does

 not a God of disorder but of peace.”